- The Addressee of the IT Support: Support for Staff or Clients

 Furthermore, whether you should opt in for an in-house or outsourced IT support team depends on the nature of your business.
 Suppose you handle electronic equipment (e.g. provide Internet service to your clients) or are in manufacturing (where you need IT support to be there constantly in the case of equipment malfunction).
 In that case, it just makes sense to commit to employing IT support yourself.

-If, on the other hand, you offer services that do not require constant IT support (e.g. consultation services over the phone, Skype, Zoom; teaching languages online but have no servers to be maintained; provide massage and similar services where your computer downtime does not impact you heavily) then you are better off paying for IT support to be provided by a managed service provider company.
+If, on the other hand, you offer services that do not require constant IT support (e.g. consultation services over the phone, Skype, Zoom; teaching languages online but have no servers to be maintained; provide message and similar services where your computer downtime does not impact you heavily) then you are better off paying for IT support to be provided by a managed service provider company.
 After all, a system update or a small issue with the equipment are better off settled by an expert agency than a full-time employee.

 The Difficulty of the Tasks